salrashid123/tls_tpm_one_time_password/README.md

 ### Using TPM

-If you wanted the client to actually use a TPM, the following will create a software TPM and load/import an HMAC key.
+If you wanted the client to initialize a new swtpm and your own hmac key (vs the defualt swtpm in this library which uses `my_api_key` as root key), the following will create a software TPM and load/import an HMAC key.

 ```bash
 sudo swtpm_setup --tpmstate myvtpm --tpm2 --create-ek-cert